-The oil-free formula makes it a smart buy for the acne-prone, plus it's opthalmologist tested, so it won't irritate you if you wear contact lenses.
+The oil-free formula makes it a smart buy for the acne-prone, plus it's opthalmologist tested, so it shouldn't irritate you if you wear contact lenses.
 Bonus: Fans swear it's a dupe for the much pricier Lancôme Bi-Facil Double-Action Eye Makeup Remover.

 If this shower gel looks like something out of the '70s, that's because it is.
 But it's a Neutrogena best-seller for a reason: It's a workhorse shower gel and a fantastic value, especially at the 32-ounce size.

 Fans love the original scent—a strangely spicy yet fresh fragrance that's not too masculine or too feminine—but it comes in four other scents if you want to switch things up.

 Have oily or dull skin?
 This inexpensive acid toner may be just the ticket to achieving a clear, luminous, even-toned complexion.

 Neutrogena's Pore Refining Toner is one of few drugstore toners to contain both alpha and beta hydroxy acids—glycolic acid and salicylic acid—meant to brighten skin and fight acne.
 It also contains witch hazel meant to tighten pores and control excess oil.